shaib/pycon-il-2025/README.md

 Website for PyCon Israel 2024
 =============================

 Website built with Pelican, using a PyCon-Israel-Flex theme based on Flex.
+This is a static website (this is what Pelican does), but it relies on a Pretalx system that manages and presents the schedule, talks and speakers.

 Technicalities:
 ---------------